Pregnant employees face some unique challenges in the workplace.

 In California, a woman is ‘disabled’ by her pregnancy if, in the view of her doctor, she is unable to perform at least one of the essential functions of her position.
 In the late stages of pregnancy — usually in the last few weeks — most doctors agree that expecting mothers meet California’s disability leave standard.

 During that point of a pregnancy, even sitting at a desk for a few hours maybe unreasonably strenuous for the worker.
-Though, pregnancy disability leave can also be granted much earlier than the days or weeks immediately preceding the scheduled due date.
+Pregnancy disability leave can also be granted much earlier than the days or weeks immediately preceding the scheduled due date.

 Some common pregnancy-related complications that could rise to the level of disability include: